 Experience the Backcountry

 Maybe you've never ventured into the backcountry before and want to see what all of the fuss is about (Hint: fresh, untracked POWDER).
 Or maybe you have some experience and just want to learn new ways to be safer, more efficient, and have more fun.
 Perhaps you'd like to get your husband, wife, or ski buddy into the backcountry--without being the overbearing partner-teacher.
-You're in the right place.
-Montana Alpine Adventures' Backcountry Skills Camp is an excellent way for anyone to experience the backcountry safely, lay a solid groundwork of skills, ski a lot of powder, and explore some of the most beautiful peaks in Montana!
+The Backcountry Skills Camp is an excellent way for anyone to experience the backcountry safely, lay a solid groundwork of skills, ski a lot of powder, and explore some of the most beautiful peaks in Montana!

 Backcountry Skills Camp